Enhancing Multilingual RAG Systems with Debiased Language Preference-Guided Query Fusion: Introduction

 Multilingual Retrieval-Augmented Generation (mRAG)~\cite{chirkova-etal-2024-retrieval} generalizes Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} by retrieving evidence from multilingual knowledge sources.
 This enables language models to produce responses that are not only factually grounded but also sensitive to the user’s language and linguistic context~\cite{rau2024bergen}.
 In this landscape, mRAG systems frequently exhibit a significant language preference for English~\cite{zhang2023don, park2025investigating}.
 Consequently, English pivoting—the practice of translating a non-English query into English before retrieval—has emerged as a surprisingly strong heuristic that yields substantial gains across many languages~\cite{chirkova-etal-2024-retrieval, ranaldi2025multilingual}.
 Prior works have largely attributed this advantage to the "English-centric" competence of generators, such as superior reasoning in English or reduced translation noise, leading to research that primarily intervenes at the generation stage~\cite{chirkova-etal-2024-retrieval, li2025language, moon2025quality}.

 However, we find that the perceived effectiveness of English pivoting is primarily driven by retrieval-side structural biases rather than any inherent linguistic preference of the model.
 As illustrated in Figure~\ref{fig:motivation}, we identify two major confounders: a \textbf{gold availability prior} and \textbf{cultural priors}.
 Our analysis shows that ground-truth evidence in standard benchmarks is overwhelmingly concentrated in English resources, establishing a dominant gold availability prior.
-This concentration not only makes English the sole or primary location where correct evidence exists, but also leads to \textbf{exposure bias} of English documents during retrieval, further amplifying English's advantage.
+This concentration not only makes English the sole or primary location where correct evidence exists, but also leads to \textbf{exposure bias}---the retrieval system's inherent tendency to surface documents from more prevalent languages regardless of the query's intended language---of English documents during retrieval, further amplifying English's advantage.
 Together, these effects fundamentally distort measured language preference and inflate the apparent superiority of English.
 In addition, we identify \textbf{cultural priors} as an equally critical factor.
 There are benchmark questions that are tied to specific geographic or cultural contexts and contain native surface forms (e.g., local titles, aliases, and scripts) that act as strong retrieval anchors.
 When benchmarks overrepresent such locale-specific topics, languages may appear “preferred” due to query–corpus alignment and environmental exposure rather than the model’s intrinsic preference.
 Critically, these structural factors contaminate existing methods~\cite{park2025investigating} for measuring language preference.

 To reveal the intrinsic preference of mRAG systems, we propose Debiased Language Preference (\textbf{DeLP}), a calibrated measurement that explicitly regresses out these structural confounds.
 DeLP utilizes a ridge regression framework to predict observed language preference from structural factors (e.g., corpus size, gold availability, cultural prior), treating the residual signal as the true, debiased preference of the model.
 By applying DeLP, we reveal a qualitatively different landscape: the previously inflated preference for English largely evaporates.
 Instead, our results show an increased preference for \textbf{monolingual alignment}, where the retriever performs most effectively when the query and the target document languages match.